MLSToolbox/mls_pipeline_examples/iris_classification/README.md

 This pipeline is implemented to illustrate the use of MSLToolbox Code Generator, you can find details on the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki).
-We encourage to read that article to understand the problem that the pipeline is trying to solve.
+We encourage to read information provided in that link to understand the problem that the pipeline is trying to solve.

 The pipeline is composed of 4 stages:
 - *Data collection*, which will load de data from a `.csv` file
 - *Split*, where features data will be split into features_train and features_test data and truth data into truth_train and truth_test data
 - *Model Training*, where two different models will be trained
-- *Model Evaluation*, where using the test part of the dataset we'll assesss the accuracy of both models
+- *Model Evaluation*, where using the test data both models will be assesssed with the accuracy metric

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/iris_classification/media/0_main.png" alt="Main editor" width="75%">